 The safety factors, contraindications and appropriate dosages of electronic prescriptions received by the pharmacy are checked automatically.
 In addition, the alternative medication dispensed by hospital pharmacies (depending on the stock situation) are saved in the Electronic Health Record.
 At the administration stage, precisely the correct trade name of the medication is shown.

 3.)
 An automated administration system

-The bar-coded packs of medicines are stored in a smart medicine cabinet, which electronically directs the caregiver to take the right medication for the patient.
+The bar-coded packs of medicines are stored in a smart medicine cabinet, which electronically directs the nurse to take the right medication for the patient.
 The medicine is then documented with the help of the bar-code and machine sealed into a sachet.
 The sachet is not opened until the patient takes the medicine.

 4.)
 Electronic verification and documentation

-Before administering a medication, the electronically identified caregiver checks the medicine, the dose and patient compatibility by reading the patient wristband and the sachet containing the medication dose.
-The tool accessed should be easy for the caregiver to take along and it should be integrated with the Electronic Health Care so that the updated patient and medication data is unambiguously available to the care staff.
+Before administering a medication, the electronically identified nurse checks the medicine, the dose and patient compatibility by reading the patient wristband and the sachet containing the medication dose.
+The tool accessed should be easy for the nurse to take along and it should be integrated with the Electronic Health Care so that the updated patient and medication data is unambiguously available to the care staff.
 The entry for each administered medication is made by electronic means, whereby the information about this is saved into the Electronic Health Record at once.

 In order to achieve the EMRAM stage 6, the medication care process should be without gaps and automated as far as possible.
 The solutions to reaching this stage exist already, so the next step is to introduce them within the organisation and put them into practice.
 No transformation happens overnight, however, and it is likely to be met with opposition as well.
 By understanding the transformation, however, the situation is easier to appropriate and implement within the organisation.

-Learn more about how to do away with papers in the health care sector, how the public IT projects of the health care sector can be successful ja how the Hospital District of Southwest Finland utilizes mobile medication feature.
+Learn more about how to do away with papers in the health care sector, how the public IT projects of the health care sector can be successful ja how the Hospital District of Southwest Finland utilises mobile medication feature.